 - your overall level of debt on your credit record has increased a lot.

-When your lender increased your credit limit, you don’t need the exact dates before you start your complaint – my template asks for these.
+You don’t need to know the dates and amounts of any limit increases before you start your complaint – my template asks for these.

 0% balance transfers